Frequently Asked Questions

 Closest Camp to Mt.
 Hood – HCSC is the closest camp to Timberline (Mt.
 Hood).
 This means less time spent in a van, and more time having fun.

-Q. What is the difference between The Lodge and The Chalets lodging options
+Q. What is the difference between The Lodge, The Chalets, & the Windells Campus lodging options?

 A. The Lodge (Only open to boys ages 13-17)

 The Lodge is the epicenter of camp life.
 There’s never a dull moment since it’s where we all meet to go snowboarding each morning, do afternoon activities, see shows, BBQs, etc. Out the front door is the skate park, and out the back door is Trampoline land.
 The Lodge sleeps 60 boys, with 12-24 boys per bunk room.

 Do your research and you’ll find that our Chalet lodging option is the best snowboard camp lodging out there.
 These mountain style vacation homes sleep approximately 10-16 campers and are separated by age and gender. (young boys chalets, young girls chalets, older boys chalets, older girls chalets, adult chalet, etc.) Each room sleeps approximately 2-8 campers.